LeandroHugo/CreditRisk-M12/README.md

-# Module-12-Challenge

-# 📈💳 Credit Risk Classification: Unraveling the Mysteries of P2P Lending 🚀
-Welcome aboard as we delve into the fascinating realm of peer-to-peer lending and the inherent credit risks!
-Our quest?
-To harness the predictive power of machine learning to identify borrower creditworthiness, helping to navigate the often unpredictable seas of financial lending. 🌊

-## 🎯 The Objective:
-Our journey involves splitting our data into training and testing sets, creating a Logistic Regression Model with the original data, and making predictions with a Logistic Regression Model utilizing resampled training data.
-The ultimate goal is to accurately predict credit risk, ensuring a safer lending journey.

-## 📝 Your Tasks:
-### 1️⃣ Split the Data into Training and Testing Sets
-- **Task 1:** Load the historical lending dataset.

-- **Task 2:** Divide the data into features (X) and the target label (y), with the "loan_status" column as our target.
-This indicates whether a loan is healthy (0) or high-risk (1).

-- **Task 3:** Check the balance of the labels variable (y) using the value_counts function.

-- **Task 4:** Use train_test_split to split the data into training and testing sets.

-### 2️⃣ Create a Logistic Regression Model with the Original Data
-- **Task 5:** Fit a logistic regression model using the training data.

-- **Task 6:** Make predictions on the testing data using the model.

-- **Task 7:** Evaluate the model's performance by calculating the accuracy score, generating a confusion matrix, and printing the classification report.

-- **Task 8:** Reflect on the model's predictions on both 0 (healthy loan) and 1 (high-risk loan) labels.
-### 3️⃣ Predict a Logistic Regression Model with Resampled Training Data
-- **Task 9:** Resample the training data using the RandomOverSampler module from the imbalanced-learn library

-- **Task 10:** Fit a Logistic Regression classifier to the resampled data and make predictions.
-- **Task 11:** Evaluate the model's performance as we did previously.

-- **Task 12:** Reflect on how well the model with resampled data predicts both 0 (healthy loan) and 1 (high-risk loan) labels.
-### 📄 Write a Credit Risk Analysis Report
-- **Task 13:** Consolidate your findings into a brief report.

-- **Task 14:** Summarize the performance of both machine learning models.

-- **Task 15:** Compare the predictions made on the original and resampled data.

-- **Task 16:** Provide recommendations based on your analysis.

-We're thrilled to have you with us on this data-driven odyssey!
-Together, we'll decipher the riddles of credit risk classification and uncover hidden insights that lead to more accurate predictions. 🏝️

-All Aboard! ⛵️🌅

-🎉🚀🤖
+##### Module-12-Challenge

+# **💳 Credit Risk Classification: Unmasking Risky Loans 💼**
+Hello, financial wizards! 🧙‍♂️ Welcome to our project, where we deep-dive into the abyss of credit risk!
+This is a challenge that takes us through the land of imbalanced classes.
+By applying various techniques, we'll train and evaluate models and bring balance to the (data) force.

+The purpose is to leverage a historical dataset of lending activity from a peer-to-peer lending services company to craft a model that accurately identifies the creditworthiness of borrowers.
+Healthy loans outnumber risky loans, but fear not!
+With our trusty data science tools, we're up for the task! 🦸‍♀️

+# **🧭 Instructions:**
+Follow these steps and join us on this adventure!

+*##**🚂 Split the Data into Training and Testing Sets**

+1. Import the **lending_data.csv** data from the **Resources** folder into a Pandas DataFrame.
+2. Craft the labels set (**y**) from the "loan_status" column, then create the features (**X**) DataFrame from the remaining columns.
+   - 🚨 A value of 0 in the "loan_status" column means the loan is healthy.
+A value of **1** signifies a high risk of defaulting. 🚨
+3. Gauge the balance of the labels variable (**y**) using the **value_counts** function.
+4. Slice and dice the data into training and testing datasets using **train_test_split**.

+## **🧪 Create a Logistic Regression Model with the Original Data**
+Time to put logistic regression to the test!

+1. Fit a logistic regression model using the training data (**X_train** and **y_train**).
+2. Stow away the predictions on the testing data labels using the testing feature data (**X_test**) and the newly fitted model.
+3. Evaluate our model's performance:
+   - Compute the accuracy score of the model.
+   - Generate a confusion matrix.
+   - Print the classification report.
+4. Contemplate this question: How effectively does the logistic regression model predict both the **0 **(healthy loan) and** 1** (high-risk loan) labels?

+## **🔄 Predict a Logistic Regression Model with Resampled Training Data**
+Notice the scarcity of high-risk loan labels?
+Perhaps, a model that uses resampled data will perform better.
+We're going to give it a shot!

+1. Utilize the **RandomOverSampler** module from the imbalanced-learn library to resample the data.
+Ensure the labels have an equal number of data points. 🏷️
+2. Employ the **LogisticRegression** classifier and the resampled data to fit the model and make predictions.
+3. Evaluate our model's performance:
+   - Calculate the accuracy score of the model.
+   - Generate a confusion matrix.
+   - Print the classification report.
+4. Ponder this question: How well does the logistic regression model, fit with oversampled data, predict both the **0** (healthy loan) and **1** (high-risk loan) labels?

+## **📝 Write a Credit Risk Analysis Report**
+Finally, create a concise report that encapsulates the performance of both machine learning models used in this challenge.
+Structure the report using the report template in Starter_Code.zip, ensuring it includes:

+1. An overview of the analysis: Elucidate the purpose of this analysis.
+2. The results: Use bulleted lists to describe the balanced accuracy scores and the precision and recall scores of both machine learning models.
+3. A summary: Summarize the results from the machine learning models.
+Contrast the two versions of the dataset predictions.
+Include your recommendation for the model to use, if any, on the original vs. the resampled data.
+If you don’t recommend either model, substantiate your reasoning.

+# **💡 Have fun and learn lots!**
+This project is designed to make credit risk analysis an exciting adventure, with lots of learning on the go.
+At the end of the day, we want to ensure credit risk does not remain an uncharted territory.
+So put on your data scientist hat 🎩, embark on this expedition 🚀, and let's demystify credit risk together!

+Stay curious, stay hungry.
+Happy analyzing! 🎉